sourcefrog/conserve/doc/format.md

  - the hash of all of the block footers

-## Data hunks
+## Data blocks

-Data hunks contain parts of the full text of stored files.
+Data blocks contain parts of the full text of stored files.

-One data hunk may contain data for a whole file, the concatenated text for several files, or just part of a file.
-One data hunk might be referenced from the index hunks of any number of files from the current or any descendent band.
+One data block may contain data for a whole file, the concatenated text for several files, or just part of a file.
+One data block might be referenced from the index block of any number of files from the current or any descendent band.

-Data hunks may be of arbitrary compressed length, and arbitrary uncompressed length, chosen at the writer's convenience.
+The writer may choose the data block size, except that both the uncompressed and compressed blocks must be <1GB, so they can reasonably fit in memory.

-All the data hunks for a band are stored within a `d/` subdirectory of the band, and then within a directory for the first three characters of their name.
+All the data block for a band are stored within a `d/` subdirectory of the band, and then within a directory for the first three characters of their name.

-Data hunks are gzip-compressed.
+Data block are compressed in the Brotli format.

-The name of the data hunk file is the BLAKE2 hash of the uncompressed contents.
+The name of the data block file is the BLAKE2 hash of the uncompressed contents.